Table of Contents

 As cat parents, we never really know what cat we’re going to experience from day to day.
 Cats do their own thing, and it can be hard to keep up while they’re gallivanting around the house or sleeping in the cupboard.

+However, we do know our cats, and we understand when something is off.
+Any cat not eating is one of the most obvious signs something isn’t quite right.
 While cats may act normally, they sometimes have an interesting habit of, you know, just deciding they don’t want to eat.

 Basic Causes for Cats Not Eating (But Acting Normal)